licium/OCCP/docs/main.md

 In this area of abundance of content, (intentional) misinformation and (unintentional) disinformation is becoming a problem for societies.
 How can consumers and online platforms evaluate content integrity and learn what information to trust or not?
-It requires efforts, knowledge and skills to verify the authenticity of original publications.
+It requires effort, knowledge and skills to verify the authenticity of original publications.
 And it requires simple and reliable methods and tools to check whether they have been manipulated or not.